 The suggestion thus far has been that Locke allows the category of idea to encompass far more than Berkeley does.
 This might give the impression that Berkeley is somehow able to make do with less and hence offer a more parsimonious account of human thought and knowledge.
 This may be true.
 But there is an important difference between Locke and Berkeley which was hinted at above.
 Unlike Locke, Berkeley makes uses of an additional cognitive category: notions.
 The category first appears in the Principles at a stage where Berkeley is insisting that we do not have ideas of our souls and their powers (PHK 27:52-53).
 While he is clear on this point, he wants to insist at the same time that we do have notions of them.
-In later texts, Berkeley allows that we have further notions of things like the souls of others, God, relations, and active powers.
+In later texts, Berkeley allows that we have further notions of things such as the souls of others, God, relations, and active powers.
 Here is one of his clearest statements on the matter:

 We comprehend our own existence by inward feeling or reflexion, and that of other spirits by reason.
 We may be said to have some knowledge or notion of our own minds, of spirits and active beings, whereof in a strict sense we have not ideas.
 In a like manner we know and have a notion of relations between things or ideas… To me it seems that ideas, spirits, and relations are all in their respective kinds, the object of human knowledge and subject of discourse: and that the term idea would be improperly extended to signify every thing we know or have any notion of.
 (PHK 89:80)